 Regular class attendance is very important to college success; therefore, students are expected to attend class unless it is absolutely necessary to be absent.
 In the event it is necessary for a student to be absent, the student MUST notify the instructor through canvas with an explanation prior to the absence.
 Students are expected to make up all missed assignments on the first day of return to class unless prior arrangements are made and approved.
 Students are expected to make up all work missed due to absences.
-To protect the integrity of the test, make-up test will differ from regular tests and the maximum obtainable score will be 95%.
+To protect the integrity of the test, make-up test can differ from regular tests.
 Students failing to follow the make-up procedure for missed tests and assignments will receive a "0."